 “I find good buoyancy, lighting and understanding the marine species’ behaviors are important factors in underwater photography.
 Good buoyancy is important to ease our movement to take images from different angles in confidence.
 Lighting such as from a strobe (external flash) or a camera flash (with white bouncer) will bring back all the colors lost in deeper ocean.
 Understanding and knowing the marine behaviors will help us in finding the species, where they usually located, hide or camouflage.”
 Indah Susanti, indahs.com

-Train your eyes to find good compositions
+Train your eyes to spot pleasant compositions

 The composition is the art of playing with lines, perspective, the position of subjects, close-up or wide angles.
 This is something related to your artistic sensitivity, but there are typical compositions that almost always work and will make your pictures look great.
 Books and websites of great artists helped me a lot to find ideas and inspiration at the beginning.
 It has helped train my eyes to find situations that looked like a good composition I have seen before.
 The composition is mainly about identifying a pattern of lines, either using a perspective going to one corner of your picture or using the rule of third.
 These simple rules can transform any subject into a great shot.